Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Let’s start this article with a quick discussion on one of the most important factors between these two GMAT courses: pricing.
 And as you likely know, this category is pretty straightforward, as Magoosh is the obvious winner.

-The Magoosh self-paced plan costs around $250, and their premium plan, which includes live classes, costs around $600.
+The Magoosh self-paced plan costs around $250, and their premium + admissions course costs around $300.

 Conversely, Princeton’s self-paced course is priced closer to $800, with their live class options starting at around $1,400.